 – mySOS Track Me

-Allows you to set a countdown timer that allows auto tracking for the duration of any outdoor event or journey including running, driving or even hiking.
-Once the timer runs out and is not cancelled, the app auto-notifies your registered emergency contacts on your behalf and provides them with your full name, location and phone number.
+Auto-track the duration of any outdoor event or journey including running, driving or even hiking.
+Once the timer runs out and is not cancelled, the app auto-notifies your registered emergency contacts on your behalf.
+It also provides them with your full name, location and phone number.

 Check out their website or download it for FREE on Android or Apple.